quynhchristinavu/pquynhvu.github.io/content/home/publications.md

 weight: 40

 title: Publications
-subtitle: Published/Accepted
+subtitle:

+sections:
+  - block: collection
+    id: publications
     content:
-  # Filter on criteria
+      title: Published
+      text: |-
+            {{% callout note %}}
+            Quickly discover relevant content by [filtering publications](./submitted_paper/).
+            {{% /callout %}}
       filters:
         folders:
-      - publication
+          - submitted_paper
         tag: ''
         category: ''
         publication_type: ''
         author: ''
         exclude_featured: false
         exclude_future: false
         exclude_past: false
-  # Choose how many pages you would like to display (0 = all pages)
+      count: 2 # Choose how many pages you would like to display (0 = all pages)
-  count: 2
-  # Choose how many pages you would like to offset by
+    offset: 0 # Choose how many pages you would like to offset by
-  offset: 0
-  # Page order: descending (desc) or ascending (asc) date.
+    order: desc # Page order: descending (desc) or ascending (asc) date.
-  order: desc
   design:
-  # Choose a view for the listings:
+    view: 3 # Choose a view for the listings:
-  view: 3
     columns: '2'
 ---

-{{% callout note %}}
-Quickly discover relevant content by [filtering publications](./publication/).
-{{% /callout %}}